 Fear, which is probably the strongest of all human emotions, causes a trader to sell a position regardless of its price.
 Unlike other emotions, fear is a survival response.
 The Dow Jones Industrial Average (DJIA) in the U.S. took from 1983 until 2007 (24 years) to grow from 1,000 to 14,200, but it only took two years to lose 50% of its value (2007-2009).
 That’s the power of fear.

 Fear can be beneficial if it gets you out of a poor trade.
-But it is dangerous if it causes investors to not buy a stock that would otherwise be profitable.
+But it’s dangerous when causing investors to not buy a stock which would otherwise be profitable.

 - Don’t Invest in Myanmar, Here’s Why - 25/05/2017